 The Friends of the Pewaukee Public Library raise funds to help support the Library’s mission and provide financial support for items and services that are outside the Library’s budget.

 Have reference question or want to place a hold on library materials?
-Contact the Library’s Reference Desk, through the Reference email service at email@example.com or by calling 262-691-5670 Ext.
-925. In addition, the Library’s Adult Services Department hosts a monthly book club, Wii bowling leagues, holds adult programs on a variety of subjects each month and provides material to homebound patrons.
+Contact the Library’s Adult Services Desk by emailing email@example.com or by calling 262-691-5670 Ext.
+925. In addition, the Library’s Adult Services Department host book clubs, Wii bowling leagues, and afternoon movies.
+Programs for adults on a variety of subjects are offered throughout the year.

 Children’s services offers story times, reading programs, monthly Lego Clubs, teen book club, and teen advisory group, along with homework help, reading lists and other programming to children, families, and teens.
 The Children’s Library can be contacted by calling 262-691-5670 Ext 932 or by emailing firstname.lastname@example.org.